Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization

 \subsection{Treatment of Intersected Cells}

 For cells intersected by the boundary, the integration is performed only over the part of the cell that lies inside the domain $\Omega$.
 The quadrature formula for such cells is generated according to a method described in \cite{saye2015high}, and implemented in \texttt{deal.II}~\cite{dealii2019design}.
+The generated quadrature rule does not follow the tensor product structure of the quadrature rule and as the results sum factorization cannot be used.
 The quadrature points are generated using the mapping of the cell to the reference cell, with the quadrature points and weights adapted to the actual geometry of the intersection.
-For each intersected cell, we store: \begin{itemize} \item locations of quadrature points $x_q$ within the cell, \item jacobian matrices $J$ for each cell, \item integration weights $\omega_q$ accounting for the cut geometry, \item normal vectors at quadrature points on the boundary. \end{itemize}
+For each intersected cell, we store: \begin{itemize} \item locations of quadrature points $x_q$ within the cell, \item{ inverse of the Jacobian matrix $\bfm{J}^{-T}$ of the reference-to-real cell mapping,} \item integration weights $\omega_q$ accounting for the cut geometry, \item normal vectors at quadrature points on the boundary. \end{itemize}

 The computation of the local contribution follows the same general pattern as for interior cells, but with modifications to account for the cut geometry.
 The weak form of the equation is approximated as